osmoscraft/tab-dance/README.md

 - Ctrl-3/Ctrl-4
   - Prev/next is a tab: prev/next tab
   - Prev/next is a group: prev/next group's last accessed tab (or last tab if none accessed)

+## New tab behavior (Ctrl-T)

+- If current tab is in group, open in the same group
+- If current tab is not in group, create group and open in the group

+## Opener tracking

+- If open new tab from group, the new tab belows to the group
+- If open new tab from tab, the new tab is its own root